Tilly0415/tilly2coconut/README.md

 # tilly2coconut
-GitHub Profile Introduction for Tianyi (Tilly) Hu

 👋 Hi, I'm Tianyi (Tilly) Hu
-📚 Master’s Candidate in Applied Data Science @ University of Chicago | GPA: 4.0 💻 Data Scientist | Marketing Analytics Specialist | Tech for Good Advocate 🌍 Bridging data-driven insights from luxury retail to aviation, with a passion for solving real-world challenges.
+📚 Master’s Candidate in Applied Data Science @ University of Chicago | GPA: 4.0 💻 Data Analyst | Marketing Analytics Specialist | Tech for Good Advocate 🌍 Bridging data-driven insights from luxury retail to aviation, with a passion for solving real-world challenges.

 🚀 What I Bring to the Table